 Buy one, sell one, loan one out - your picks

-If you could only buy one, sell one, and loan out one player at Southampton, who would you pick?
+If you could only buy one, sell one, and loan out one player at Wolves, who would you pick?

 That was the question we asked you to answer, with the transfer window set to open on Friday.